About

 I use social media to share short-form content bringing the recorder into new contexts.

-My 2023 EP Music for the End Times fused sounds of the post-covid London club scene with recorder harmonies inspired by early music and was followed by UK and EU performances including supporting acclaimed musician Shabaka
+My 2023 EP Music for the End Times fused sounds of the post-covid London club scene with recorder harmonies inspired by early music and was followed by UK and EU performances including supporting acclaimed musician Shabaka.

-“Otto’s music challenges the role a recorder plays”
+Otto’s music challenges the role a recorder plays

-is 2023 EP 'Music for the End Times' combined sounds of London's post-covid club scene with recorder harmonies inspired by early music.
+Otto’s 2023 EP 'Music for the End Times' combined sounds of London's post-covid club scene with recorder harmonies inspired by early music.
 He performs widely as a soloist through UK and EU touring, including as recent support for acclaimed jazz musician Shabaka.
 As a session player he has recorded for projects in the UK, Germany, USA and beyond.
-As musical director and live musician in he has toured Europe and North America including performances at SXSW, Canadian Music Week, Tallinn Music Week.
+As musical director and live musician he has toured Europe and North America including performances at SXSW, Canadian Music Week, Tallinn Music Week.

+Otto performs with ensemble serpentine.iii and recorder quartet Follia 4, and as a live performer for the group These New Puritans.
 Otto is a Young Artist with the Worshipful Company of Musicians, and a member of the European Recorder Teachers’ Association.

 He received his BA (Hons) Music from the University of Bristol where he focused on recorder performance, musicology with specialism in early music and African-American music, and studio composition, for which he received the university’s Studio Composition Prize upon graduation.